cboettig/labnotebook/_posts/2014-04-24-notebook-design-notes.md

 - Configuring Custom URL / Domain name.
 - Configuring [Github CDN](https://github.com/blog/1715-faster-more-awesome-github-pages) with custom domain.
 Not quite clear how this works, see query to [webmasters SO](http://webmasters.stackexchange.com/questions/56826/do-i-set-a-dns-a-record-for-the-new-github-pages-to-use-their-cdn/56862#56862).

+* __Edit__: Relatively straight-forward to fix.
+Adjusted dreamhost settings for carlboettiger.info from DNS to a redirect to www.carlboettiger.info.
+With the CNAME already set for www.carlboettiger.info and the Github CNAME configured, the rest is automatic.
+Yay for for a free and easy CDN from Github.

+* Have to wonder: is it then still worth using alternative CDNs, e.g. for CSS and Javascript.
+Currently MathJax, FontAwesome4 icons, JQuery, and Twitter Bootstrap Javascript are all on external CDNs.

+*

 ### Version managing the output (as well as the source)